machikoyasuda/sophiehe.github.io/fx.md

-Produced by Donald Glover, *Atlanta* is a groundbreaking new dramedy series about two cousins trying to make it in ATL.
-I helped establish the show's irreverent voice and tone across Facebook and Twitter; the accounts have since gone viral.
+Now in its third season, Donald Glover's *Atlanta* is a groundbreaking dramedy series about two cousins trying to make it in ATL.
+I helped establish the show's irreverent voice and tone across Facebook and Twitter.
+The accounts have since gone viral.

 <b>Twitter
 </b>